If you are here because you are looking for a good reason to switch from plastic multi bladed razors, then you've found it!

 Using a Safety Razor:

 First challenge is to get your head around using an all metal, weighted razor with a single, sharp blade in it.
-Yes, you have to handle the actual blade when changing blades, but you do have hair on your face, so you'll be old enough to figure that out safely!
+Yes, you have to handle the actual blade when changing blades, but you do have hair on your face, so you'll be old enough to figure that out safely, I trust you!

-The main differences for you will be in your shaving technique and they are to do with "pressure" and "angle".
+The main differences for you will be in your shaving technique.
+Shaving with a Safety Razor is all about "pressure" and "angle".

 If at first you get a few nicks do not be put off, all good things take time and you will learn the technique that best suits you quickly.
 Shaving is a very individual thing so don't be afraid to develop your own style.